corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ### Initiating subflows

-Initiating subflows are ones annotated with the `@InitiatingFlow` annotation.
-When such a flow initiates a session its type will be used to determine which `@InitiatedBy` flow to kick off on the counterparty.
+Initiating subflows annotated with the `@InitiatingFlow` annotation.
+When this type of flow initiates a session, its type is used to determine which `@InitiatedBy` flow to kick off on the counterparty.

 An example is the `@InitiatingFlow InitiatorFlow`/`@InitiatedBy ResponderFlow` flow pair in the `FlowCookbook`.